EU Official Says Iran Ready To Restart Nuclear Talks In September: Reports

 But complicating the matter, tensions have risen recently between Iran and the West, notably with an attack by drones last week on an Israeli-linked tanker off Oman that killed a Briton and a Romanian on board.

-The G7 -- the United States, Britain, Canada, France, Germany, Italy, and Japan -- blamed the attack on Iran.
+The Group of Seven (G7) leading industrialized nations -- the United States, Britain, Canada, France, Germany, Italy, and Japan -- blamed the attack on Iran.
 Tehran denies the accusation.